 3. Increased anxiety.
 Everyone needs oxygen to survive.
 If you feel like you’re not getting adequate oxygen and feel anxious and panicked, it can worsen your ability to breathe as your muscles tense.

-4. Chest breathing.
-Breathing from the chest -- instead of your abdomen -- may be a warning of a COPD exacerbation.
+4. Increasedchest breathing.
+Using more of the chest muscles to breathe -- instead of the diaphragm -- may be a warning of a COPD exacerbation.
 During an exacerbation, the chest may move up and down more quickly, or much more slowly.
 Breathing may become more irregular.